al11588/AsanaDeveloperAdvocateAssignment/README.md

 ## Overview:

-The [Asana] API allows for a caller to post a "thanks" to a user in the system.
+The [Asana] API allows for a caller to post a "thanks" message to a user in the system.

 | Field         |                               Description                              |
 |:---------------|:----------------------------------------------------------------------:|